pbtech25/coderArmy-system-design-daily/README.md

 # 🛠️ Coder Army - System Design Daily

 Welcome to my **Coder Army - System Design Daily** repository!
-This repo documents my day-by-day learning journey of **System Design**, based on tutorials taught by **Aditya Tandon** on the **Coder Army** YouTube channel (run by Rohit Negi).
+This repo documents my day-by-day learning journey of **System Design**, based on tutorials taught by [**Aditya Tandon Sir**](https://www.linkedin.com/in/adityatandon2?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3B31XYqLkHQouiNrxhKfF4Qg%3D%3D) on the [**Coder Army**](https://www.youtube.com/@CoderArmy9) YouTube channel (run by Rohit Negi Sir).
 It includes core concepts, architecture breakdowns, diagrams, handwritten notes, and practical case studies.

 ---

-## 📚 Why This Repo?
+## 🖋️ Handwritten Notes

-System Design is a crucial skill for building scalable and efficient software systems.
-I'm dedicating time daily to master these topics and am using this space to:
-- Reinforce my learning through structured notes and examples
+I'm dedicating time daily to master these topics and am using this space to upload my handwritten notes for each lecture in the `handwritten-notes/` folder.
+These provide raw insights and quick recall visuals straight from my study sessions.

-- Share insights with fellow developers
+This will help me:
 - Track my consistency and growth
 - Maintain a record of my **handwritten notes** alongside lecture-wise topics